Balage/Big-Red-Button/README.md

 	- It might ask whether you want to merge the "libraries" folder with the new one, choose yes.
 - Start the Arduino IDE and select "File", "Sketches", and then choose "BigRedButton" from the list.

-The relevant part of the code is all placed in the beginning of the sketch with some expanations.
-There you can change and tweak behavior, or switch I/O pins.
+The relevant part of the code is all placed in the beginning of the sketch with some explanations.
+There you can change and tweak behavior or switch I/O pins.

 ## Build and upload sketch
 - After the Leonardo board is plugged in, go to "Tools", "Board", then select "Arduino Leonardo".